 Students may petition to have a course, condition to a course, or a specific degree requirement waived from their program of studies.
 Students also may petition to have a course substituted for another course in their degree requirements.
 To request either change, the students must follow procedures, depending on requirements:

 For a change in General Education/Other Degree Requirements

-Applications for degrees to be awarded at the end of a summer session should be completed and filed in the Registrar’s Office before the end of the previous spring semester.
-No applications will be accepted for summer session degrees or credentials after the end of the second week of instruction of the regular summer session.
+Applications for degrees to be awarded at the end of a fall or summer term should be completed and filed in the Registrar’s Office before the end of the previous term.
+No applications will be accepted for fall or summer term degrees after the end of the second week of instruction of the regular term.

 Students who maintained a high level of academic achievement during their undergraduate careers at the University of Maine at Fort Kent are graduated with honors.
 Graduation with honors is based on the student’s GPA at the University of Maine at Fort Kent.
 Students must complete at least 50 percent of the total degree credits required in the student’s program at UMFK.
 The calculation of honors will take place after all official grades are posted.

 Honors will be calculated based on the student Cumulative Grade Point Average as follows:

 To be eligible to receive the first baccalaureate or associate degree from the University of Maine at Fort Kent, the candidate shall have earned a minimum of thirty (30) semester hours of degree credit at the University of Maine at Fort Kent or through UMFK programs.
 This, and other degree requirements, shall have been met prior to conferral of the degrees.
 Challenge exams, CLEPs, and experiential learning credits may not be applied toward the 30 credit residency requirements.
 In the certificate programs, a student must complete at least 51% of their credit requirements at the University of Maine at Fort Kent or through UMFK programs.

 Associate Degree to Baccalaureate - A student who has been awarded an Associate degree may elect to apply for admittance into a program leading to a bachelor degree.